Plot thickens over origins of pope’s civil union endorsement

 But Televisa didn’t air those comments when it broadcast the interview — nor did the Vatican when it put out its recordings of it.
 The broadcaster has not commented on the intrigue.

 The Vatican frequently edits the pope in official transcripts and videos, especially when he speaks on sensitive issues.
-It wasn’t clear if the Vatican also insisted on having the final cut as a condition for the Televisa interview.

-What also remains unclear is why the explosive comment was never aired — and if the Vatican forgot that it remained available on a recording in the Vatican archives, which were opened to filmmaker Evgeny Afineevsky.
+Yet some version of the footage was apparently available in the Vatican archives, which were opened to filmmaker Evgeny Afineevsky.

 Televisa has not confirmed that the comments were made during its interview, but the scene of the documentary is identical to the Televisa interview, including the yellow background, a chair in the corner and slightly off-center placement of the chain of Francis’ pectoral cross.